 Dear Ask Lambda Legal,

-If you have any questions or feel you have been discriminated against because of your HIV status, please call our help desk at 866-542-8336, or see http://lambdalegal.org/help.
+If you feel you have been discriminated against because of your gender identity, sexual orientation, or HIV status, contact Lambda Legal's Help Desk at 866-542-8336, or see http://lambdalegal.org/help.

 M. Dru Levasseur, Esq., is Transgender Rights Project director for Lambda Legal.